zachafif/measuretreeheight/README.md

 ```

-We can see that the data is already classified as ground and non-ground (done by the data provider) which will skip one step.
-There are some data duplicates but we will keep it for now.
+From above console message, The data is already classified as ground and non-ground (done by the data provider) which will skip one step.
+There are some data duplicates but for now it will be kept.

-Next we will do data normalization,
+Next is data normalization.
+The process that being done to normalize LiDAR elevation data relative to ground points.

 ```
 #normalized Data